TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-01-how-adding-type-declarations-makes-your-code-dangerous.md

 +        declare: 7
 ```

-PHPStan says we should increase our `declare(strict_types=1)` usage to 7 %.
+PHPStan says we should increase our `declare(strict_types=1)` usage from 5 % to 7 %.
 Let's add it to a bunch of files:

 ```diff
  <?php